We expand access to knowledge about cells, microbes, and everyday health by building digital learning resources in African Mother Tongues.

 How we work:

 We partner with both non-scientists and scientists alike to create interesting lessons and content that aims to inform general, non-specialist audiences.
-We also aim to leverage our experience in this field to decrease the access barrier to science translation
+We leverage our experience in this field to decrease the access barrier to science understanding.

 Nurturing curiosity:

-Several studies have shown that students learn better and with more agency in languages that they understand.
-We think this principle applies to science engagement as well.
-So we aim to nurture curiosity and agency about the natural world by empowering people to engage with modern research findings alongside their already existing knowledge, in their every-day languages.
+Extensive studies have shown that students learn better and with more agency in languages that they understand.
+We believe that this principle applies to science engagement as well.
+Thus, we aim to nurture curiosity and agency about the natural world by empowering people to engage with modern research findings alongside their already existing knowledge in their every-day languages.